Aclios/MAGES-Tools/README.md

 ## SCX files

-Instead of using msb files, some games store the text directly in script files (.scx) It has the same functionalities as MSB files.
+Instead of using msb files, some games store the text directly in script files (.scx)

+Everyone works the same than for MSB files.

 Batch export scx files to xlsx: